kpncio/abridge/README.md

-# Shortener
+# Abridge

 *(Cloudflare Workers/KV)*

-KPNC Technology: Shortener: A simple URL shortener that uses Cloudflare serverless infrastructure...
+KPNC Technology: Abridge is a simple URL shortener that makes use of Cloudflare's Workers and KV store...